huuff/exobrain/computer-technology/kubernetes/pod-disruption-budget.md

 # `PodDisruptionBudget`
 A kind of resource that tries to limit the number of [[pod]]s unavailable at any point in time.
-It ensures that a percentage of pods are not evicted voluntarily, that is, through scaling down or draining a node (`kubectl drain`)
+It ensures that a percentage of pods are not evicted voluntarily, that is, through scaling down or draining a node (`kubectl drain`).

+This feature is especially useful for database applications that need to maintain a minimum number of instances available to keep its quorum.

 ### Example
 ```yaml